01908 511048

 Pricing

-Scissor Lift Tables £40.00
+Scissor Lift Tables From £40.00

-Semi / Fully Powered Pallet Trucks £40.00
+Semi / Fully Powered Pallet Trucks From £40.00

-Perdestrian Powered Stacker Trucks £55.00
+Perdestrian Powered Stacker Trucks From £55.00

-LPG/Diesel Powered Forklift Trucks £79.50
+LPG/Diesel Powered Forklift Trucks From £79.50

 The above prices exclude Site Callout fees.